 In order to compare the features offered in these two versions of Entity Framework, you can check the comparison matrix for EF Core vs EF 6.x.

 The available Workflows in Entity Framework Core, are Code First and Database First.

 The Code First workflow, is based on a Domain Driven Design.
 To this end, you create the domain classes based on which the database can be created in the background.
 Moreover, note that you can use Fluent API for defining your domain classes, as well as, use Data Annotations.

 The Database First workflow is different.
 Based on this workflow, you create a model in Entity Framework, by reverse-engineering an existing database.
 Therefore, based on the database schema, a corresponding schema is also created in Entity Framework, as your Entity Data Model.

-Enroll to our online course “Entity Framework: Getting Started – Complete Beginners Guide“
+We recommend that you check our online course “Entity Framework: Getting Started – Complete Beginners Guide“.

 Entity Framework Core, like Entity Framework, allows fetching data from a plethora of data sources.
 In order to make this possible, you need to use database providers.
 On this link, you can find more information about the available database providers for Entity Framework Core.